 Thinking of Majoring in Physical Therapy for Sports Medicine?

-Question by Carrie: Thinking of majoring in Physical Therapy for ?
+Question by Carrie: Thinking of majoring in for sports medicine?

 -how long would i have to stay in school, and what kind of degrees and classes would i have to take?